-There are often no symptoms with high levels of potassium.
-Symptoms that may occur include:
+There are often no symptoms with a high level of potassium.
+When symptoms do occur, they may include:

 You will need emergency treatment if your potassium level is very high, or if you have danger signs, such as changes in an ECG.